CodeReviewDAO/dxd_codereview/Reviews/513 - On-Chain MVPR/4 - KYC Contract/README.md

 ## Licenses

-_List which Open Source license is used and note anything that's non-standard.
-Provide a `PASS`, `FAIL`, or `PASS With Notes` for the requirements below.
-In the case of `PASS With Notes`, make sure that the notes for improvement are clearly spelled out in this section._
+The Project is released under the Apache-2.0 License

 Requirement | Finding
 ------------ | -------------
-OSI-approved open source software license | PASS / FAIL / PASS with Notes
+OSI-approved open source software license | PASS

 ## Contribution Policies

-_Confirm that the project contains a `CONTRIBUTING` and `SECURITY` policy, and optionally an associated `Code of Conduct` policy.
-Confirm that Pull Requests and Issues are enabled on the repository and that generally the Project is set up for public participation.
-Provide a `PASS`, `FAIL`, or `PASS With Notes` for the requirements below.
-In the case of `PASS With Notes`, make sure that the notes for improvement are clearly spelled out in this section._

-The project contains a CONTRIBUTING and SECURITY policy that links to a Code of Conduct policy.
+The project does not contains a CONTRIBUTING and SECURITY policy that links to a Code of Conduct policy.
 Pull requests and Issues are enabled.

 Requirement | Finding
 ------------ | -------------
-OSS contribution best practices | PASS / FAIL / PASS with Notes
+OSS contribution best practices | PASS with Notes

 # Coding Standards